Upgrade to remove ads

 Chapter 2: What was forshadowed by Madame Schacter's nightmare?

 The train being set on fire.

-What did some of the passengers do to quiet Madame Schacter?
+Chapter 2: What did some of the passangers do to quiet Madame Schacter?

 The passangers hit her, gagged her, and tied her up.

 Chapter 2: Where did the train finally stop?